 There are also 180hp and 240hp diesels on offer, but these are exclusively four-wheel drive, and are available with a six-speed manual or nine-speed automatic transmissions.

-The two petrol options are 2.0-litre turbo petrols with the range-topper offering 300hp and 0-62mph in 6.1 seconds.
+The two petrol options are 2.0-litre turbo petrols with a 249hp version and the range-topper offering 300hp and 0-62mph in 6.4 seconds.

 The most sporting version will be the R-Dynamic model.
 The rest of the range comprises of First Edition, S, SE and HSE.
 The First Edition will come with ‘Caldera Red’ paint, 20-inch alloys, a head-up display and load rails as standard.